Systemic Inflammatory Response Syndrome

 SIRS versus CARS

 The cumulative effect of this inflammatory cascade is an unbalanced state with inflammation and coagulation dominating.
 To counteract the acute inflammatory response, the body is equipped to reverse this process via the counter-inflammatory response syndrome (CARS).
 IL-4 and IL-10 are cytokines responsible for decreasing the production of TNF-α, IL-1, IL-6, and IL-8.
+In fact, this proinflammatory and anti-inflammatory activation mirrors other homeostatic processes, like coagulation, anticoagulation, complement activation, and complement suppression.

 The acute phase response also produces antagonists to TNF-α and IL-1 receptors.
 These antagonists either bind the cytokine, and thereby inactivate it, or block the receptors.
 Comorbidities and other factors can influence a patient's ability to respond appropriately.